 Subsequently, when ‘told’ to accept change, the feelings we have are an entirely new phenomenon for some people.
 As a result, they are not adapting to changes; many create and control their changes.

 Coronavirus pulled the rug from under us; in turn, it caused people to reflect on not only their own lives; but on the lives of people that once were invisible to them.

 We are now aware of the monsters in our lives; because the monster of COVID is amongst us in places other than a child’s imagination.

 Verve, working together with charities to bring about change…

-Many Charities in our communities have been a part of our landscape for decades and often go unnoticed until we have to use them, sadly.
+Sadly, many Charities in our communities have been a part of our landscape for decades and often go unnoticed until we have to use them.